 By centralizing and managing these impacts, ACC huts significantly reduce the environmental impact of backcountry travel in a number of ways.

 The ACC has collaborated with Parks Canada to develop best practices and environmentally sustainable technology for mountain huts.
-Full descriptions of the technologies we have developed and employ in many of our huts are available on the BeeSolutions website.

 The ACC’s huts also allow for the introduction of new, more environmentally-responsible energy and waste management systems, as new technology becomes available.
 Ongoing research being conducted by the ACC and government land managers is examining other options including remote wind-power and micro-hydro systems, as well as methods for reducing the mass of black water residues that need to be removed by helicopter.